Paheychup/Paheychup/README.md

 - 👋 Hi, I’m @Paheychup
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning python, statistics and linux
-- 💞️ I’m looking to collaborate on trading algorithms, wrangling with big data and visualisation
+- 💞️ I’m looking to collaborate on trading algorithms, wrangling data and visualisation
 - 📫 How to reach me @CPaul1988

 <!---